The Transformative Power of Pilates

 The Body as Teacher: What I’ve Learned

-Although I’m twenty-seven years into the practice of Pilates and recognize it's numerous benefits, I continue to be most inspired by the body’s ability to change, heal, and transform.
+Although I’m twenty-eight years into the practice of Pilates and recognize its numerous benefits, I continue to be most inspired by the body’s ability to change, heal, and transform.

 My own transformation through movement and passion for holistic health informs my teaching, as well as the way I move in the world.
 It gives me great pleasure to share this with so many clients and students, whether individually, in groups, or in retreat settings.

 It’s inspiring and rewarding to see clients empowered, confident, and awakened to the experience of vibrant health as they experience the external changes of better posture, flexibility, a strong core, improved balance, defined muscles, and increased grace of movement.